Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/testing/testing_with_artificial_conditions.md

 Determining which network conditions to test with is about what your users will encounter while playing your game, which will vary by region and by platform.

-However, deciding what experience degradation is acceptable is dependant on game genre and on your game design decisions and other requirements.
+However, deciding what experience degradation is acceptable is dependent on game genre and on your game design decisions and other requirements.
 It's up to you to determine what's acceptable, there's no single rule for this.

 What latency value to use for general development?